thepavansai/user-dashboard/README.md

+# User Dashboard

+## Description
+A responsive dashboard displaying user data fetched from a mock API.

+## How to Run
+1. Clone the repository.
+2. Navigate to the project directory.
+3. Run `npm install` to install dependencies.
+4. Run `npm run dev` to start the development server.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.